-In Semester One, the Education Sub-committee released a survey to obtain student perceptions on assessment mechanisms.
+In 2012, the Education Sub-committee released a survey to obtain student perceptions on assessment mechanisms.
 Thank you to the students who completed the survey!
 The results were then compiled into a report that was presented to the Faculty Education Committee.

-The results showed that there were three aspects by which students were most concerned:
+The results showed areas in which students were most concerned.
+These included:

 - 24 hour take home exams encouraging unhealthy study habits;